getporter/porter/REVIEWING.md

-   For example, it is missing an agreed upon solution, requires an explanation from the author, has a very large set of changes that are not easy to review, etc. Ask the author to correct that up-front.
+   For example, it is missing an agreed upon solution, requires an explanation from the author, has a very large set of changes that are not easy to review, etc., ask the author to correct that up-front.
 1. When you provide feedback, make it clear if the change must be made in order for the pull request to be approved, or if it is just a suggestion.
 Mark suggestions with **nit**, for example `nit: I prefer that the bikeshed be